Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 As such - a 100% valuable program times only a 20% chance of compliance approaches 20% expected value)

 "Bad" is at the other end of the spectrum.
 "Bad" is easy to achieve but provides almost no health value.
+This may be the current state you wish to change.

 (Under the "Bad" tab, the blue value triangle is almost zero.
 There is an almost 100% probability, as shown by the orange circle, of achieving that bad outcome.

-The optimal point is "Good," where you achieve 80% of the value at a much high 80% chance of compliance and developing long-term healthy habits.
+The optimal point is "Good," where you achieve 80% of the value at a much higher 80% chance of compliance and developing long-term healthy habits.
 "Good" is often superior to "Great" because of the non-linear nature of how more likely we are to comply with "Good."

 (Under the "Good" tab, the blue value triangle is 80% times an 80% chance of compliance shown in the orange circle is a higher 64% expected value)